-A favorite weekend breakfast recipe at our farmhouse, these pancakes have perfectly crispy edges and are still light and fluffy in the middle.
+A favorite weekend breakfast recipe at our farmhouse, these pancakes have deliciously crispy edges and are still light and fluffy in the middle.

 This recipe has become an absolute favorite.
 It’s also a great way to use a lot of eggs when your kids keep complaining that you always have eggs for breakfast.

-They have the perfect texture, and are delicious served with blueberries and whipped cream.
+They have great texture and are delicious served with blueberries and whipped cream.

 Sourdough pizza makes a weekly appearance at our house.
-We make one for the kids: a traditional cheese with sausage or pepperoni.
+We make a traditional cheese with sausage or pepperoni for the kids.
 Ours is similar, but we also add some fermented jalapeños and date sauce.
 So good.

 This can be made the long fermented way, or use sourdough discard and bake right away.
 They are really yummy and highly addicting.

 This no-wait recipe is a great side for dinner.
 All you need is a handful of ingredients, a hot cast iron skillet or pizza stone, and 10 minutes.

 Sourdough skillets can be made so many different ways.
 The sourdough topping is all the same, while you can make the inside any way you like.
 This is a great option for a quick and easy weeknight dinner.